 When does Tomodachi Life: Living the Dream release?

-The game launches on April 16 for Nintendo Switch and is playable on Nintendo Switch 2.
+April 16 on Nintendo Switch, playable on Nintendo Switch 2.

 What platforms is the game available on?